RivaD2/personal/vanilla-to-react-features/README.md

    - `+` to open panel and reveal content
    - `-` to close the panel
    - I can use a ternary to change the icons, `openPanelIndex === index ?` then panel is open, so show the `'-' : '+'`

+### Process for Analog Clock:

+1. Breaking down the clock: What pieces/components make up a clock?
+Let's get to it!
+   - When we look at a clock, we have the overall clock container.
+Ya know, the circular container that holds all the bits.
+   - Inside the clock container, sits the clock face.
+   - The clock face is what displays hours, minutes and seconds and the clock hands
+   - Am I displaying time zones or just the clock/the time?
+That is something to think about.
+For this I will display just the time (displaying time zones can come later)
+2. I know I can create one stateful component, a `Clock` component which includes several pieces:
+   - A container div aka the `clock`.
+   - The container or the 'clock' div will hold a child div, the `clock-face`.
+   - The clock-face will house 3 child divs:
+     - One for the hour hand, second hand, and minute hand.
+3. What CSS can I use to make my clock well, look like a clock?
+   - My analog clock container will be circular which means I for sure need to use the border as well as border radius properties to make it circular.
+I will also need to set a width and height.
+   - The next thought here is how can I position the clock face as well as the hands?
+     - I can use absolute and relative positioning.
+In this case, because I want the hands to sit relative to the clock face container and clock container, I can set all hand positions to absolute (this means the clock face container and clock container, which are parents of the hands, will have positions set to relative.)
+For this to work appropriately I HAVE to set a position on the parent of the hands
+     - I know how to get the hands inside the clock face container now, but how can I make them sit or span from the center of the clock?
+In other words, I need to vertically position them so that they stem from the center.
+I can use `top` property for vertical positioning here.
+The hands will sit halfway down from the top of the clock face container.
+I may also use other properties like transform to account for height of the clock hands (as I learned in wes bos clock tutorial)
+     - Now that I somewhat know how to position the hands, how can I make them rotate?
+       - Once again, the transform property will come into play here:
+       - `transform-origin`: sets the point around which a transformation is applied.
+In this case, I know I need the hands to rotate right from the right-hand side.I will also use `transform: rotate()` to rotate all hands 90 degrees, starting the hand at 12 o'clock (pointing up and down vs left to right which is what a div does...it's a block element)
+       - `transform:rotate()` is a CSS function that will rotate an element around a fixed point on a 2D plane.
+The clock hands are rotating at 90 degrees, so I can pass that in to this function.
+       - Clock hands move at a certain speed as well so I can make use of a timing function, namely the `cubic-bezier` function in CSS.
+       - To use the cubic-bezier timing function, I need to make use of the[transition-timing-property](https://www.the-art-of-web.com/css/timing-function/) to speed up or slow down the ticks of the hands.
+       - After spending time reading about the mathmatics behind the bezier-curve (which I do not understand 100% and have no shame in saying so) as well as the transition timing property, I know that this property can be used for SO MUCH and that the bezier curve is really behind all values set for this timing function.
+Really the function describes an acceleration pattern (using four points, hence 'cubic').
+I can manipulate this curve by changing the four args that are passed into the function.
+This can be used to give the hand a sort of bounce as it ticks.
+4. What functions might I need in the component?
+   - When I built this clock using vanilla JS, I created one function that was responsible for generating the seconds, minutes and hours using the `Date` object in JS.
+I also used `transform` style property within the function, using `rotate()` to rotate the hands by a certain amount of degrees.
+   - I will still need the following:
+     - A function that creates the time (calculates seconds, minutes and hours etc.) I can still use the `Date` object for this since it contains methods that will make this quite easy (`getSeconds(), getMinutes(), and getHours()`).
+       - I can either create a new function for setting degrees of the second, hour and minute hands since it is not enough to merely get the seconds, hours and minutes, since I have to change the degree of where the hands sit.
+Another option is that I just do these operations inside the function that calculates seconds, minutes and hours.
+     -  Additional thoughts: In my vanilla JS function, I called the Date constructor using `new Date()`, initializing a new Date object (to help calculate the time) and then passed that function to `setInterval` along with the milliseconds that I want the code to execute in (passed in 1000 for every second).
+     -  Since I am building the clock in React, I can use the `useEffect` hook and make use of `setInterval()` or `setTimeout()` inside since I need the function to run every second.
+I may need to think about using a cleanup function here.
+I did this once in another tutorial for React and remember that we can do this when we need to prevent memory leaks/unwanted behavior.
+5. What does the component need to remember?
+What is stored in state?
+   - The time of course!
+I can use the `useState` hook and set the initial value to be the Date object that is returned from `new Date`.
+   - The Clock component should be responsible for this detail and since the time will update over time, state is a good choice here.
+6. Ok, quick recap.
+What is the Clock component responsible for?
+   - setting up a timer
+   - updating UI
+   - Storing the time in State
+7. Who will consume the Clock component?
+For now, `App` will show the `Clock`.

+**Improvements that could be made:**